- Bacterial Infections 101 Pictures Slideshow

 - Where can people get more information about SARS?

-What is the prognosis of SARS?
+What kind of specialists treat SARS?